roc-lang/roc/crates/lang_srv/README.md

 # roc_ls

-This is a rudimentary language server for supporting basic editor usage in Roc.
+This is a basic language server for Roc.

 Support for the following LSP features are provided:

 - Inline diagnostics
-- Hover support to get types of values
+- Hover to view type of value
 - Go-to-definition
   - <details><summary>Example</summary>